Short URL for this page:

 Counter-operations on the southside had, of course, to be left to the judgment of Hill and of Hampton.
 On the northside, Lee left the dispositions to Longstreet.
 And never did he have better reason to trust the military judgment of "Old Pete."
 The front opposite Fort Harrison had been carefully planted with subterra shells or "land mines," after the capture of that earthwork,130 so Longstreet had nothing to fear on that sector, which the Chaffin's Bluff garrison manned.
 He concentrated Hoke and Field on the front of attack, and soon became convinced that the attack there was merely a feint.
 Shrewdly reasoning that the Federals might be preparing to turn the upper end of the outer line, which was undefended, he boldly moved his infantry as far northward as the Williamsburg road and sent Gary's cavalry to occupy the fortifications on the Nine-Mile road.
 In the course of a few hours he completely repulsed the enemy and captured some 600 prisoners and 11 flags.
 No drive on the northside, during the whole of the investment of Richmond, had been broken up so readily.131

 On the southside the Federals crossed Hatcher's Run at Armstrong's Mill, and Rowanty Creek at Monk's Neck Bridge.
 Their numbers were large132 and their advance was rapid.
-Hampton p514 met them by shifting his attack from road to road with a skill and a speed that would have done credit to Indicates a West Point graduate and gives his Class.Stuart himself.
-Hill hurried Heth and Mahone from the line, where they had been on a quiet sector.133 This left Johnson to defend the front from the Appomattox to Battery 45 with six brigades and one battalion, while three of Indicates a West Point graduate and gives his Class.Wilcox's brigades covered the right of the new line from Battery 45 to Hatcher's Run.134 The enemy reached Burgess's Mill, on Hatcher's Run, but as the two strong Federal corps failed to co-operate, the combined attacks of the Confederate infantry and cavalry drove the Union troops back in confusion.
+Hampton p514 met them by shifting his attack from road to road with a skill and a speed that would have done credit to Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register.Stuart himself.
+Hill hurried Heth and Mahone from the line, where they had been on a quiet sector.133 This left Johnson to defend the front from the Appomattox to Battery 45 with six brigades and one battalion, while three of Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Wilcox's brigades covered the right of the new line from Battery 45 to Hatcher's Run.134 The enemy reached Burgess's Mill, on Hatcher's Run, but as the two strong Federal corps failed to co-operate, the combined attacks of the Confederate infantry and cavalry drove the Union troops back in confusion.
 It was in a spectacular charge during this fighting along the Boydton plank road135 that Hampton had one of his sons killed and another seriously wounded.
 Despite this personal affliction,136 he proposed to renew the action at dawn.
 Hill, however, was unwilling to leave the Petersburg line so thinly held, especially as there was a surprise attack that evening on Johnson's front, near the Baxter road.137 The morning of October 28 found Hill back in position, the Federals withdrawn to their lines, and Hampton in possession of the field.138

 Thus ended the most ambitious of the Federal attempts in the autumn of 1864 to outflank the Richmond-Petersburg line.
 It closed with substantial Confederate victory.
 Some began to hope that it was the last great effort of the year, because the weather, which had been mild and open in October, became uncertain with the opening of November, "good and bad by turns," as General Hagood said.139